Community Infrastructure Levy

 Crossrail 2 is a proposed new railway serving London and the wider South East.
 It connects the National Rail networks in Surrey and Hertfordshire via a new tunnel and stations between Wimbledon, Tottenham Hale and New Southgate, linking in with London Underground, London Overground, Crossrail 1, and national and international rail services.

-From 1 April 2019, the charge for developments in Redbridge is £60/m2 with the inflationary index 'reset' at that point.
+For planning applications decided after 1 April 2019, the charge for developments in Redbridge is £60/m2 plus indexation.

-Any Mayoral CIL will be added to the local Redbridge charge and developers will pay one consolidated amount.
+Any Mayoral CIL will be billed for at the same time as the Redbridge CIL and developers will pay one consolidated amount.

 Developments that create new-build floor space with a gross internal floor space (GIA) of 100 square metres or more would be liable to pay both the Mayor’s and Redbridge’s CIL.
 A development involving the creation of a dwelling and new-build floor space of any size would also be liable to pay both CILs.